mothership-ec/cog/src/Message/Cog/Validation/readme.md

 Passing `message.co.uk` to the validator would cause validation to fail and return false, as the filter is run after the rule.

+It is worth noting that all filters are set to `Before` by default.

 ## Rules

 Where filters modify the data passed to `validate()`, rules determine what is required for data to pass validation.